plaid/pattern-transfers/README.md

 Don’t want to use ngrok?
 As long as you serve the app with an endpoint that is publicly exposed, all the Plaid webhooks will work.

 ngrok's free account has a session limit of 2 hours.
-To fully test out some of the transaction webhook workflows, you will need to get a more persistent endpoint as noted above when using the development environment.
+To fully test out some of the transaction webhook workflows, you will need to get a more persistent endpoint as noted above when using the Production environment.

 ## Source